NukeVdnt/Advanced-Driver-Assistance-System/README.md

-# AutoMate - Smart Vehicle Assistant using Computer Vision
+# Advanced Driver-Assistance System (AutoMate)

 ## Description

-This project aims to enhance road safety by developing a computer vision-based system that provides real-time alerts to drivers.
-It also equips older vehicles with modern safety features like object detection, lane detection, rear-view monitoring, blind-spot monitoring and parking assistance.
+This project presents a vehicle assistant system designed to enhance driving safety and efficiency using advanced computer vision and deep learning techniques.
+The system incorporates a range of features, including object detection, lane detection, reverse assist, blind spot monitoring, and parking assist.

 ## Motivation